Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 **Nemin:**
 For my final questions:
-Ultimately which was more challenging to make when you don't consider the company environment (I'm not sure whether this is possible, but you'll tell me), War3 and SC or SW?
+Ultimately which was more challenging to make when you don't consider the company environment, War3 and SC or SW?

 > **David Fried:**
 >Well I didn't work on Starcraft, just the Map of the Month programs...